autumnssuns/CAB201_Prac_6_Classes/README.md

 ## Overloading

 4. Create a class named **Car**.
 The Car should contain two fields, a model and a litre per kilometres.
-It should contain two constructors.
+It should contain three constructors.
 One requires both fields to be filled and the second accepts the model and sets the litre to kilometre to be 50.
+A third constructor accepts nothing and ask the user for the model's name, then set the litre per kilometer to 50.
 Test that Car is working by writing a method that displays each of the fields.
 5. Create a class named **SalesTransaction**.
 The SalesTransaction contains fields for a salesperson name, sales amount and commission and a field that stores the commission rate.
 It contains two constructors.
 One constructor accepts values for